Gabriel Arias Player Props: Guardians vs. White Sox

-On Thursday, Gabriel Arias (.200 on-base percentage in past 10 games, 95 points below season-long percentage) and the Cleveland Guardians play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 8:10 PM ET.
+Gabriel Arias -- with a slugging percentage of .208 in his past 10 games (including zero home runs) -- will be in action for the Cleveland Guardians against the Chicago White Sox, with Touki Toussaint on the mound, on July 28 at 7:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent appearance against the Royals.
+He racked up two hits (going 2-for-4 with a double) in his most recent game against the White Sox.

 Gabriel Arias Game Info & Props vs. the White Sox